mvdkwast/obsidian-copy-as-html/README.md

 ### Styling

 By default, simple styling is applied to the document.
 The stylesheet can be customized through the plugin settings, eg. to customize how tables or quotes look.
-Feel free to improve the current style and post it [here](https://github.com/mvdkwast/obsidian-copy-as-html/discussions) !
+Feel free to improve the current style and [show it the world](https://github.com/mvdkwast/obsidian-copy-as-html/discussions/categories/show-and-tell) !

 ![image](https://github.com/mvdkwast/obsidian-copy-as-html/assets/2441349/de0849b4-8779-457f-9349-2dacba7b699e)